centrifuge/documentation/docs/tinlake/userguide/investing.md

 The TIN/DROP token will continue to collect yield reflected in the token price.
 You can redeem these TIN/DROP at any time (see below).
 Note that the token immediatelly start to accrue interest also if you do not collect them immediately.
 However, you will need to collect these tokens before you can redeem them or make another investment.

-### Collecting a partially executed order
-If your order has only been partially executed, you can collect the executed part of your order.
-The unfulffilled part will remain locked.
-You can keep this locked until the order is fullfilled or cancel at any time